-Your people need to check that the invoice has been authorized for payment, recorded correctly, and matches your Purchase Order or Work Order.
+Your people need to check that the invoice has been authorised for payment, recorded correctly and matches your Purchase Order or Work Order.
 If it doesn’t, there needs to be an investigation to ensure it’s still OK to pay.

-Then your team needs to batch these up for payment, ensure that the total agrees with what you expect to pay, and then send this through your payment processing solution.
+Then your team needs to batch these up for payment, make sure that the total agrees with what you expected to pay and then send this through your payment processing solution.